 Furthermore, engagement between investors and companies can be a catalyst for change.
 Long-term, climate-aware investors can combat the “tragedy of the horizon” by influencing companies to transition from high- to low-carbon intensity through active ownership.
 And, of course, many of the companies best placed to make significant investments required for a sustainable or circular economy are current industry players with existing facilities and expertise.
 At its core, a catalyst-based approach focuses on developing the green assets and funding the green companies of the future while actively advocating for and investing behind change at transitioning companies.

-1. Article 2.1c in the Paris Agreement commits all signatories to: “Making financial flows consistent with a pathway towards low greenhouse gas emissions and climate resilient development.”
+Article 2.1c in the Paris Agreement commits all signatories to: “Making financial flows consistent with a pathway towards low greenhouse gas emissions and climate resilient development.”
 Paris Agreement, United Nations Framework Convention on Climate Change, November 2015, https://unfccc.int/files/meetings/paris_nov_2015/application/pdf/paris_agreement_english_.pdf.
-For the purposes of this article, we will refer to a “net-zero commitment” as one that focuses on achieving overall net-zero emissions of greenhouse gases (GHGs).
+For the purposes of this article, we will refer to a “net zero commitment” as one that focuses on achieving overall net zero emissions of greenhouse gases (GHGs).
 This includes carbon dioxide (CO2) but also other GHGs, recognizing the full set of pollutants that contribute to climate change.
-“Net-zero” means that any GHG emissions (including CO2 and other GHGs) are balanced by absorbing or otherwise eliminating an equivalent amount of GHGs from the atmosphere.
+“Net zero” means that any GHG emissions (including CO2 and other GHGs) are balanced by absorbing or otherwise eliminating an equivalent amount of GHGs from the atmosphere.

-5. There are many asset manager organizations that advocate for better climate outcomes at companies, among them are Climate Action 100+, the Institutional Investor Group on Climate Change (IIGCC), and the UN Principles for Responsible Investment (PRI).
-Membership in these organizations carries no expectation of committing to net-zero emissions on the part of the investor, however.
+There are many asset manager organizations which advocate for better climate outcomes at companies, among them are Climate Action 100+, the Institutional Investor Group on Climate Change (IIGCC), and the UN Principles for Responsible Investment (PRI).
+Membership in these organizations carries no expectation of committing to net zero emissions on the part of the investor, however.